mincongzhang/AAD/aad_backward_mode_detail.md

 | $v_2$                             | $v_1^2$     | 4                    |
 | $v_3$                             | $sin(v_2)$  | -0.76                |

 Now we extend the table for derivitives.
-The values of of the intermediate derivative variables are called the __tangent trace__:
+The values of of the intermediate derivative variables are called the __tangent trace__.

 | Interm.
 Vars.                     | Expressions | Values (Primal Trace) | Interm.
 Deriv.
 Vars.     | Deriv.
 Expressions | Deriv.
 Values (Tangent Trace)|
 |:---------------------------------:|:-----------:|:---------------------:|:------------------------:|:------------------:|:----------------------------:|